Mumbai Metro: History

 Being the capital of Maharashtra, Mumbai is among the largest cities in the world, with a total metropolitan area population of over 2 crore (20 million) as of 2011, and a population growth rate of around 2% per annum.
 Mumbai has the advantage of a high modal share of the public (88%) in favour of a public mass transport system.
 The existing Mumbai Suburban Railway carries over 70 lakh (7 million) passengers per day, and is supplemented by the Brihanmumbai Electric Supply and Transport (BEST) bus system, which provides feeder services to station-going passengers to allow them to complete their journeys.
-Until 1980s, transport in Mumbai was not a big problem.
-The discontinuation of trams resulted in a direct increase of passenger pressure on the suburban railway network.
-By 2010, the population of Mumbai doubled.
-However, due to the city's geographical constraints and rapid population growth, road and rail infrastructure development has not been able to keep pace with growing demand over the last 4-5 decades.
+Until the 1980s, transport in Mumbai was not a big problem.
+The discontinuation of trams resulted in a direct increase in passenger pressure on the suburban railway network.
+By 2010, the population of Mumbai had doubled.
+However, due to the city's geographical constraints and rapid population growth, road and rail infrastructure development has not been able to keep pace with the growing demand over the last 4-5 decades.
 Moreover, the Mumbai Suburban Railway, though extensive, is not built to rapid transit specifications.
 The main objective of the Mumbai Metro is to provide mass rapid transit services to people within an approach distance of between 1 and 2 km, and to serve the areas not connected by the existing Suburban Rail network.

 The master plan unveiled by the MMRDA in 2004 encompassed a total of 146.5 km of track, of which 32 km would be underground.
 The Mumbai Metro was proposed to be built in three phases, at an estimated cost of ₹19,525 crore.
 In September 2009, the proposed Hutatma Chowk – Ghatkopar was reduced to a line between Hutatma Chowk and Carnac Bunder.

 In 2011, the MMRDA unveiled plans for an extended Colaba-Bandra-SEEPZ metro line.
 According to its earlier plans, a 20 km Colaba-to-Bandra metro line was to be constructed, running underground for 10 km from Colaba to Mahalaxmi, and then on an elevated track from Mahalaxmi to Bandra.
-However, the MMRDA decided to increase ridership on the line by running it out past Bandra to Chhatrapati Shivaji Maharaj International Airport.
+However, the MMRDA decided to increase the ridership on the line by running it out past Bandra to Chhatrapati Shivaji Maharaj International Airport.
 The 33.5 km Colaba-Bandra-SEEPZ line will be built at a cost of ₹21000 crore, and will be the city's first underground metro line.
 It will have 27 stations.